|Further Reading||Top 5 Most Interesting Facts About Medieval Society|

 According to the surviving account of Isidore of Beja’s Chronicle the battle of Tours was over in about 3-4 hours.

 Isadore details how for 7 days the two armies of the Umayyad Caliph and the Kingdom of the Franks tried to outmaneuver each other.
-In the evening of the 10th of October, 732 the two armies finally fought and the battle was over before the sun set.
+On the evening of the 10th of October, 732 the two armies finally fought and the battle was over before the sunset.

 Both sides were exhausted by the end of the day.
 The Umayyad Caliphate retreated back to Spain and the Franks ended up securing enough land to create the Carolingian Empire.